chsasank/chsasank.github.io/_posts/tech/2024-04-05-intermediate-representations-for-gpu.md

 " alt="LLVM Architecture">
 </figure>

-The original design of LLVM allowed any programming language implementation to translate code into LLVM intermediate representation (IR), LLVM library handed optimizations and generating assembly code for the target architecture.
+The original design of LLVM allowed any programming language implementation to translate code into target independent LLVM intermediate representation (IR).
+LLVM library handed optimizations and generating assembly code for the target architecture.
 In other words, the backend is automated by the LLVM library, assuming you adhere to the IR contract.
-This design does work for CPUs -- x86, ARM and PowerPC and what not.
+This design does work for CPUs -- architectures such as x86, ARM and PowerPC and what not are well supported.
 Programming language implementors need not worry about the details of device architecture.
 They can restrict their attention to what is called as frontend.

-To examine this, let's take the following vector add program:
+To examine this design, let's take the following vector add program:

 ```c
 // vector-add.c